The Sorrentine Peninsula

 Rounding a narrow corner, a young man approaches us and immediately unzips his trousers to display what he hopes might be of interest to two strolling women.

-Have a look at some of the bizarre things that can happen when traveling in southern Italy.
-Or anywhere, for that matter!
+Originally posted in January 2023.
+Have a look at some of the bizarre things that can happen when traveling alone in southern Italy.
+Or anywhere, for that matter.

 This guest house, teetering high on the edge of a sea cliff, is a low-rent, rickety bird’s nest sort of place, but it hasn’t fallen into the sea.
 Yet.